• Skip to main content

 Imaging And Laboratory Tests

 Some walk-in clinics are also able to perform imaging and lab tests to aid in diagnosis.
-Your attending physician will recommend these based on your signs and symptoms.
+Your attending family medicine provider will recommend these based on your signs and symptoms.
 Common tests that may be conducted are urine and blood analysis, x-rays, electrocardiography (ECG), and ultrasounds.

-Depending on your results, the attending physician will decide if you can be treated in-house, need prescription medication, or need a specialist.
-Your doctor may also recommend more tests for a definitive diagnosis.
+Depending on your results, the attending provider will decide if you can be treated in-house, need prescription medication, or need a specialist.
+Your family medicine provider may also recommend more tests for a definitive diagnosis.

 Urgent Care